To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Not for short-term investors

-Like similar investment advice sites (The Motley Fool, Zacks, Seeking Alpha (reviews coming soon), etc.), Morningstar offers a wide variety of features, including the latest investing news, analyst reports, real-time market data, top investment picks, and a portfolio manager.
+Like similar investment advice sites (The Motley Fool, Zacks, Seeking Alpha, etc.), Morningstar offers a wide variety of features, including the latest investing news, analyst reports, real-time market data, top investment picks, and a portfolio manager.
 But here are the noteworthy features and tools that set Morningstar apart from its competitors.

 - Mutual and exchange-traded fund (ETF) reports that are widely used by investors to determine the investment quality of 2,000+ funds.